-Grays Ferry Healthy Corridor Workshops
+Grays Ferry Healthy Corridor Project

 Grays Ferry connects this project to looming residential and commercial development from the east.
 In addition, the surrounding neighborhood is among the most health-challenged parts of Philadelphia and the region with high percentages of diabetes, asthma, disabilities, and low access to healthy foods and active lifestyles.
 Corridor redevelopment is not a new topic.
 Various planning and design approaches—such as complete streets, living streets, and great streets—aim to redevelop commercial corridors to meet more of their users’ needs.
 The healthy corridors approach considers how the corridor contributes to the overall health of the surrounding community, including strengthening connections to city resources, and providing opportunities to be physically active.
 It also considers safety, housing affordability, transportation options, environmental sustainability, and social cohesion, as well as leveraging local assets to promote job growth and economic opportunities for local residents.